rsapkf/42/src/docs/knowledge-repositories.md

 - [luruke/browser-2020](https://github.com/luruke/browser-2020) - Things you can do with a browser in 2020.
 - [jlevy/og-equity-compensation](https://github.com/jlevy/og-equity-compensation) - Stock options, RSUs, taxes — read the latest edition: https://holloway.com/g/equity-compensation.
 - [JesseKPhillips/USA-Constitution](https://github.com/JesseKPhillips/USA-Constitution) - A history of edits to the US Constitution as it has been amended.
 Written in markdown to match original formatting.
+- [Droogans/unmaintainable-code](https://github.com/Droogans/unmaintainable-code) - A more maintainable, easier to share version of the infamous http://mindprod.com/jgloss/unmain.html.

 - Websites/
   - [linode/docs](https://github.com/linode/docs) - Linode guides and tutorials. https://linode.com/docs.
   - [clarkgrubb/hyperpolyglot](https://github.com/clarkgrubb/hyperpolyglot) - commonly used features in a side-by-side format. https://hyperpolyglot.org.
   - [2factorauth/twofactorauth](https://github.com/2factorauth/twofactorauth/) - List of sites with two factor auth support which includes SMS, email, phone calls, hardware, and software. https://twofactorauth.org.